A First Guide to the Dragonflies of Jalisco, Mexico

 female: slender abdomen with noticeable flanges, wide pale stripes on side of thorax

-similar species: Tramea have color in their wings and do not hold them down and forward
+similar species: Tramea have color in their wings and

 habitat: ponds and slow moving water